alsubzy/JS-Final-Project/README.md

 The app uses **JavaScript, Local Storage, Fetch API, and Responsive UI techniques** to deliver a smooth, premium user experience.
 ---

+Problem This App Solves :

+Many people struggle to maintain consistent healthy habits due to:

+❌ Disorganized routines
+❌ No tracking for water, steps, or sleep
+❌ Lack of personalized health insights
+❌ Difficulty finding healthy meals
+❌ No reminders to stay consistent

+Health Planner solves these issues by putting all health essentials in one simple, beautiful dashboard.

+ Solution

+The app offers a complete set of daily wellness tools:

+✔ BMI calculator
+✔ Water tracking
+✔ Sleep logs
+✔ Mood tracking
+✔ Daily/weekly dashboard
+✔ Meal planning powered by a Nutrition API
+✔ Local storage to save all user health data
+✔ Light/Dark mode for a personalized experience

+Everything is accessible, fast, and easy to use.

 #  **Features**

 ###  **1. Home Page**